-The challenge of feeding yourself in a healthy style when you are living in Mexico is under-reported and grossly underestimated.
+For all the joys of living in Mexico, the challenge of feeding yourself in a healthy style is under-reported and grossly understated.

-For one thing, unlike the U.S. where restaurants usually have a bar where a solo diner can eat companionably and inconspicuously, Mexican restaurants often only have tables.
+For one thing, unlike the U.S., where restaurants usually have a bar for the solo diner who wants to eat companionably and inconspicuously, Mexican restaurants usually only have tables.

-If you think you will just eat as Mexicans do for months at a time, you are fooling yourself.
+A good salad is harder to find.
+Vegetables varieties are far more limited.
 Most street food has a starch, bread or a tortilla, stuffed with a meat, lettuce, beans, tomato and some type of salsa.
-The variations from tacos are:
+The variations from tacos offered on the streets are: